vincentwoo/blog/_posts/2013-02-28-the-affirm-programming-puzzle.md

   4 => Vector[ 0, -1],
   5 => Vector[-1, -1]
 }
+{% endhighlight %}

+You can get any number's position along its hexagon ring by figuring out which of the six sides of the hexagon it is on, and its distance from the last corner of the hexagon.

+{% highlight ruby %}
 def ring_to_max_num ring
   3 * ring**2 + 3 * ring + 1
 end